History Files

 Disappointingly for schoolboys the world over, the tribe's name seemingly has nothing to do with sex.
 It may in fact mean 'the divided' or 'the half', given what appear to be Indo-European roots and branches.
 Compare with the Latin 'secāre', meaning 'to divide', and the proto-Celtic *ske, meaning 'to cut', and notice that the Latin 'sexus' is formed as a noun out of the verb 'secāre'; and 'sexus' originally meant 'half', which was extended to male half or female half.
 Postulated here is a similar verb to noun formation in Celtic.

-Given their close allegiance to the Aulerci and Venelli during the Celtic revolt of 56 BC, it seems possible that the Sexovii were located close by, perhaps in the lower Cherbourg peninsula of north-western Normandy.
+Given their close allegiance to the Aulerci and Venelli during the Gaulish revolt of 56 BC (and also to the Abrincates who may have lived in almost the same stretch of territory), it seems possible that the Sexovii were located close by, perhaps in the lower Cherbourg peninsula of north-western Normandy.
 Could 'Sexovii' have been a misreading or misunderstanding of 'Sesuvi', a tribe of the Aulerci confederation?

 ? - 56 BC